ctdio/enzo/README.md

 bundle is then passed to a `jsdom` instance and rendered.
-Each call to `mount` returns a new component that has been sandboxed in it's own `jsdom` instance, so you won't have to worry about conflicts messy conflicts.
-This also means that the `jsdom` `document` object is _not_ stuffed into the Node globals (see this [wiki page](https://github.com/tmpvar/jsdom/wiki/Don%27t-stuff-jsdom-globals-onto-the-Node-global)).
+Each call to `mount` returns a new component that has been sandboxed in it's own `jsdom` instance, so you won't have to worry about messy conflicts when running tests in parallel.
+This also means that the `jsdom` `document` object is _not_ stuffed into the Node globals
+(see this [wiki page](https://github.com/tmpvar/jsdom/wiki/Don%27t-stuff-jsdom-globals-onto-the-Node-global)).

 ## Why `webpack` and not `<insert bundler here>`?